rbta-svg/recommender_systems_project/README.md

 The datasets includes around 6.2M interactions, 13k users, 18k items (TV shows) and four feature categories: 8 genres, 213 channels, 113 subgenres and 358k events (episode ids).
 The training-test split is done via random holdout, 85% training, 15% test.
 The goal is to recommend a list of 10 potentially relevant items for each user.
 MAP@10 is used for evaluation.
-You can use any kind of recommender algorithm you wish e.g., collaborative-filtering, content-based, hybrid, etc. written in Python.
+Any kind of python-written recommender system was allowed.

 ## Solution
 Several techniques have been tested, such as RP3 Beta, Matrix Factorization, SLIM, also merged through various methods to create hybrid models.
 Hyperparameter optimization techniques were also used to find the optimal parameters.